-One of the main highlights along the trail is the ancient system of settlements made in granite rock by the Incas, like Wiñay Wayna and Phuyupatamarca, immersed in irresisitible natural surroundings.
-Scores of orchid species, multicolored birds, and dreamlike countryside provide the perfect scene for a path that all trekking fans should experience.
+One of the main highlights along the Inca Trail is its ancient system of settlements made in granite rock by the Incas, such as Wiñay Wayna and Phuyu Patamarca, immersed in irresistible natural surroundings.
+A variety of orchid species, multicolored birds, and dreamlike countryside provide the perfect scene for a path that all trekking fans would love to experience!

-Crew: A professional bilingual tour guide, a cook and porters for your personal belonging
+Crew: A professional bilingual tour guide, a trekking chef, and Porters.

 Meals: 3x breakfast, 3x lunch, 3x dinner, 3x afternoon tea.